olsenlabmit/Terpolymer_Modeling/README.md

+  -carries out polymer similarity embedding calculations for each landscape used in model training -performs retraining of optimized models with increasing amounts of terpolymer data -performs updating of optimized models with increasing amounts of terpolymer data

+  Modeling_Revisions.ipynb
+  - used for published modeling results.
+  -uses optimized models from original library optimization and reduced library optimization for augmenation with terpolymer data
-  -carries out polymer similarity embedding calculations for each landscape used in model training -performs retraining of optimized models with increasing amounts of terpolymer data -performs updating of optimized models with increasing amounts of terpolymer data -extracts feature analysis from optimized models
+  -generates splits for the terpolymer library -carries out polymer similarity embedding calculations for each landscape used in model training -performs retraining of optimized models with increasing amounts of terpolymer data -performs updating of optimized models with increasing amounts of terpolymer data -extracts feature analysis from optimized models